jbreeden/mruby-erb/README.md

 # Execute a template and return the resulting string.
 # (ERB on MRuby accepts objects instead of bindings throught the API)
-# WARNING: This API is very buggy at the moment.
-Use def_method for now
+# WARNING: Using this API with the obj context is buggy at the moment.
-#          if you absolutely need the obj context
+#          Use def_method if you absolutely need the obj context.
 template.result(obj[=nil])

 # Define `methodname` as instance method of `mod` from compiled ruby source.